By Sneha Jaiswal (Twitter | Instagram)

 The Duffer Brothers are back with ‘Stranger Things 4’ and how!
 Episode 1 begins with a grisly flashback to 1979, when protagonist Eleven was a little lab-rat for her scientist ‘papa’.
 She is at the center of a terrible bloodbath before her eventual escape.
 The mood completely shifts after the opening credit score, we are back to the present, the bright and colorful 1980s, with upbeat synth-pop music in the background and the gang dealing with high-school stuff.

-There are 4 sub-plots simultaneously unfolding, without causing any sort of confusing or dampening of pace.
-Like the trailer suggests – Hopper (David Harbour) is still alive, but imprisoned in a Soviet prison, so Joyce and Murray (Brett Gelman is a hilarious cameo) head out to rescue him.
+There are 4 sub-plots simultaneously unfolding in ‘Stranger Things 4 Volume 1’, without causing any sort of confusing or dampening of pace.
+Like the trailer had suggested – Hopper (David Harbour) is still alive, but imprisoned in a Soviet prison, so Joyce and Murray (Brett Gelman is a hilarious cameo) head out to rescue him.
 Eleven is approached by scientists with a proposition to help get her lost powers back so she could fight the new monster, so she leave with them.
 The Byers brothers along with Will find themselves in danger and set out to find Eleven.
 Meanwhile, the kids in Hawkins work towards solving the Vecna mystery and how to stop him.

 Filled with 80s pop-culture references, the most intriguing bit was how the Duffer Brothers cleverly weave in the ‘moral panic’ that swept through America over ‘Dungeons & Dragons’.
 People blamed the role-playing game over inexplicable events and branded its fans as satanists and murderers.
 Similarly, while Dustin and gang work to stop ‘Vecna’, a bunch of students believe it’s his D&D group that’s behind the brutal killings of teens.
-While some of the episodes in between feel like they meander too much, the last episode titled ‘Chapter 7: The Massacre At Hawkins Lab’ manages to tie up all the questions viewers may have about the new murders and Vecna.
+While some of the episodes in the middle feel like they meander too much, the last episode titled ‘Chapter 7: The Massacre At Hawkins Lab’ manages to tie up all the questions viewers may have about the new murders and Vecna in this edition of ‘Stranger Things’

 Overall, fans should find this installment of Stranger Things engaging and largely satisfactory.
 It will be interesting to see if the Duffer Brothers will amp up the violence and horror in Volume 2!